 1. Helping students develop and deepen their passion and faith in God through relevant, challenging speakers, authentic worship, and fellowship with other believers.

-2. Teaching and equipping you to be bold and intentional in your actions through evangelism training and practical, relevant outreach.
+2. Teaching and equipping students to be bold and intentional in their actions through practical, relevant outreach.

 Momentum is all about connecting youth to God, helping them to understand where they belong in God’s kingdom and how they can know God’s purpose for their lives.
 Momentum is about creating an atmosphere conducive to learning, listening, serving, and following Jesus.